EE27 Board for Large Signal Transformers

 Introduction

+Lundahl's most successful transformer series of this kind, is the family of LL16xx of 27xx.
+These differ only in the windings ratio.
 Each type is available in three versions: Single Ended, Push-Pull, and Parafeed (PPZ).
 This means different cores.
 Then, each core can be supplied as amorphous or iron, so we have 6 possible cores for each type.
 Then the way to interconnect the windings (the programming) is full of possibilities, and in the end, each transformer can be used reversed too, which adds even more interesting applications.
+Because of the matrix programming, we can connect the terminals of each winding to any other.
+For instance putting all small windings of LL1660 in parallel, is done by inserting a solder drop on bridges: 1, 2, 3, 9, 10, 14, 15, 17, 18.
+For the user there is no need to worry about how this is done, just use the combination from the selection table.
+The board is gold plated, soldering works well.
+Removing a solder drop can be done easily too, just with a solder iron.

-Though it may initially seem more difficult to use these transformers, the EE27 board in fact makes it a lot more easier.
-Once you have the transformer with the board attached to it, in front of you, it will be clear it is only a matter of placing the right solder jumpers, and attach input and output wires.
+Though it may initially seem more difficult to use the EE27 board, in fact this makes it a lot more easier.
+Once you have the transformer with the board attached to it, in front of you, it will be clear it is only a matter of placing the right solder jumpers, and just attach input and output wires.
 The programming you don't need to find out yourself.
 Just take the applications we list here, and just a few minutes later, you have a working transformer in front of you.
 We have all data sheets applications, the "ALT-x" versions in there, but also some new ones, and sure more interesting ideas will be found by users, and we can l add those.

 Moreover, in case you want to change the windings ratio, you do not need to take all the wiring off any more, and re-solder all wires.
 With the EE27 board, the solder jumpers are very easy to remove and the transformer can be re-programmed.

 So far for the introduction.
 When going the programming page, do not be shocked by the many applications.
 Do not read all of that.
 Simply CHOOSE your own application from there, and you will see it compresses to just a one line with the programming data.
-More info